 Turmeric has been used for centuries as an anti-inflammatory ingredient by cultures around the world, and it’s delicious in morning oats.
-Add 1 tablespoon of powdered turmeric — either after your oats have soaked or in the basic recipe above — along with a pinch of black pepper.
+Add 1 teaspoon of powdered turmeric — either after your oats have soaked or in the basic recipe above — along with a pinch of black pepper.
 (Black pepper is said to activate turmeric’s anti-inflammatory properties.)
 Turmeric has a bitter flavor profile; to offset it, add a tablespoon of honey and fresh, seasonal fruits to this combination.
 Turmeric oats also go well with savory flavors — add a handful of sautéed spinach and a fried egg for a well-rounded breakfast.

 Think of this version as healthy chocolate oatmeal … sort of.
 Stir in 1 tablespoon of unsweetened cacao powder for a grounding punch that helps boost digestion, calms the senses and also acts as an anti-inflammatory.
 Note that cacao is different from cocoa — cacao is ground straight from the unsweetened cacao nib, while cocoa is a sweetened cacao product.
 You want cacao.
 On top of this, add fresh fruit, a sprinkle of sea salt, a tablespoon of coconut butter and maybe something crunchy to round out your bowl.